jackitchai/End-to-End-MLops/README.md

 3.2 Data validation stage -> Check columns data type from `schema.yaml`\
 3.3 Data transformation stage -> Clean data and split data into `train.csv` and `test.csv`\
 3.4 Model training stage -> Train data with ElasticNet model using parameter `from parameter.yaml`\
-3.5 Model evaluation stage -> RMSE, R2, MAE metrics for evaluation and connect with MLflow for model experimentation\
+3.5 Model evaluation stage -> RMSE, R2, MAE metrics for evaluation and connect with MLflow for model experimentation

 ## 4. Deployment stage
-AWS with CI/CD deployment with Github Actions
+AWS and CI/CD deployment with Github Actions
 - Create IAM user for deployment with
 ```
  1.AmazonEC2ContainerRegistryFullAccess